nymexhub/Voicentia/README.md

 if you wanna make it quick:

 it clone -b development --single-branch https://github.com/....
-VoiceOut.js_Dev
+VoiceOut_Dev